11 Incredible Things to do in La Fortuna, Costa Rica’s Adventure Capital

 2. Hot Springs

-La Fortuna rose to fame due to its location by the stunning Arenal Volcano, which looms over the town.
-And thanks to Arenal’s geothermal energy, La Fortuna not only enjoys those sweet volcano views, but also plenty of cozy hot springs!
+Several decades ago, La Fortuna became one of the most popular places to visit in Costa Rica, due to its location at the base of the stunning Arenal Volcano, which looms over the town.
+And thanks to Arenal’s volcanic geothermal energy, one of the best things to do in La Fortuna is to enjoy its natural hot springs!

 Woman wading in Ecotermales Hot Spring in La Fortuna, Costa Rica